 In general, the optimization problem (9) can be easily converted into a linear programming problem and solved using standard solvers.
-See Appendix D for more details.
+See Appendix E for more details.
 Remark 1.
-Our formulation of the lower bound in (9) shares some similarity to the results in [21].
-However, [21] does not consider reservation, and there is substantial difficulty in extending the techniques in [21] to the case with reservation.
-Specifically, a key step in [21] is to show that the problem with variable deadlines has the same CR as the problem with a single deadline (see Theorem 4.26 in [21]).
+Our formulation of the lower bound in (9) shares some similarity to the results in [17].
+However, [17] does not consider reservation, and there is substantial difficulty in extending the techniques in [17] to the case with reservation.
+Specifically, a key step in [17] is to show that the problem with variable deadlines has the same CR as the problem with a single deadline (see Theorem 4.26 in [17]).
 However, for our reservation model, there is another degree of freedom, i.e., the time when the job is reserved.
 The formulation in (9) suggests that we may focus on the case when the jobs are reserved least in advance (i.e., exactly L time-slots ahead).
-However, it is unclear how to generalize the techniques of [21] to show that the problem when reservation can be made at least L time-slots ahead of arrival time also has the same CR as the problem when all reservations are made exactly L time-slots ahead of arrival time.
+However, it is unclear how to generalize the techniques of [17] to show that the problem when reservation can be made at least L time-slots ahead of arrival time also has the same CR as the problem when all reservations are made exactly L time-slots ahead of arrival time.
 In this paper, we use a different strategy: in Theorem 4, we only show that (9) provides a lower bound on the CR.
 In the following, we then provide an online algorithm that attains this lower bound, thus avoiding the above difficulty.
 This technique may also be of independent interest for other problem settings.
 Remark 2.
-Since the conference version of this paper [1] was published, the above methodology has also been extended in our later work in [18][19] to the case where partial future information is revealed by forecasts (instead of reservations).
-We note, however, a key difference between (9) and the lower bound in [18]: the lower bound in (9) only needs to consider job sequences with a common deadline.
+In a later paper [18], we generalize the methodology of this paper to the case when partial future information is revealed by forecasts (instead of reservations).
+A key difference between (9) and the lower bound in [18], however, is that the lower bound in (9) only needs to consider job sequences with a common deadline.
 In contrast, the lower bound in [18] must consider job sequences with varying deadlines.
 Thus, the lower bound in (9) incurs much lower complexity.
 On the other hand, it is less obvious why the lower bound in (9) is tight, which will be the key contribution of the next subsection.

-B. Optimal Online Algorithms

-Interestingly, the optimization problem (9) not only gives a lower bound on the competitive ratio, but also leads to an online algorithm that can attain the lower bound as we will demonstrate below.
-Next, we propose the Estimated Peak Scaling (EPS) algorithm, and show that the competitive ratio of this online algorithm achieves the lower bound $\eta^$ .
+B. Optimal Online Algorithms Interestingly, the optimization problem (9) not only gives a lower bound on the competitive ratio, but also leads to an online algorithm that can attain the lower bound as we will demonstrate below.
+Next, we propose the Estimated Peak Scaling (EPS) algorithm, and show that the competitive ratio of this online algorithm achieves the lower bound η^ .
 Given a sequence J of EV-charging jobs (jobs in J could have different deadlines), let $J(t) \subseteq J$ be the set of jobs known before or at time t, which includes all the walk-in jobs with arrival time no greater than t, and all the reserved jobs with reservation time no greater than t.
 Then, the EPS algorithm is formally stated as follows.
+The following theorem states that the EPS algorithm is a feasible online algorithm with competitive ratio η^ .
+Thus, the EPS algorithm is an optimal online algorithm.
+Theorem 5.
+Given any job sequence J, the EPS algorithm satisfies the following two requirements: